-This course is designed specifically for registered nurses who wish to “top up” their academic qualifications to a BSc Nursing Studies award.
-It acknowledges the diversity of learning needs of professionals in the workplace, particularly those working in healthcare environments who are studying concurrently.
-It will deepen your knowledge of evidence-based practice and develop a critical approach to integrated healthcare which you then can effectively apply the theory to your own nursing practice.
+This course is designed specifically for registered nurses who wish to 'top up' their academic qualifications to a BSc Nursing Studies award.
+It acknowledges the diversity of learning needs of professionals in the workplace, particularly those who are working in healthcare environments and studying concurrently.
+It will deepen your knowledge of evidence-based practice and develop a critical approach to integrated healthcare.
+You then can effectively apply the theory to your own nursing practice.

 You will study subjects that are relevant to contemporary nursing practice, and you will be provided with learning opportunities to enhance your knowledge and skills to allow you to progress in your chosen sphere of nursing practice.

 The online materials have been designed to support you to study at a place and pace which suits your needs.
 Depending on your previous level of study, you will complete either five or six modules and complete the course in 12–28 months.
 Where available, a maximum of two modules can be completed in each trimester.
 Further information can be found in the indicative module delivery schedule.

 Within each trimester, whilst there is flexibility to work through the material at your own pace you need to be aware of the assessment dates as there is no flexibility in these.